gabrieldewet/masters-practical/Data Wrangling/README.md

 Active (BEng) | Student still active in BEng as of 2017 Active (Other) | Student still active in other programme as of 2017 Discontinued | Self-explanatory

+* Important notes on different data sets:
+Another folder was added (NoDisc) that removes discontinued students.
+This was done because the reason for discontinued studies isn't necessarily apparent unless it is related to poor academic performance.
+Since advising a student to discontinue their studies is not in the scope of interventions for this study, the modelling could rather be focussing on students that performed poorly yet still made it in the end.